GES

 PPP Concept & Models

-Public-Private Partnership (PPP) is a long-term contractual arrangement between the government and a private entity for providing public infrastructure or services, where the private party bears significant risk and management responsibility.
-The private partner brings capital, technology, and operational efficiency, while the government provides the enabling framework, regulatory oversight, and sometimes financial support.
-PPP models in India: (1) BOT (Build-Operate-Transfer): Private entity builds infrastructure, operates for a concession period (typically 20-30 years), and transfers back to government.
-Two variants: BOT-Toll — private entity collects tolls (revenue risk with private partner).
-BOT-Annuity — government pays fixed annual payments (revenue risk with government).
-(2) BOOT (Build-Own-Operate-Transfer): Similar to BOT but private entity owns the asset during concession.
-(3) DBFOT (Design-Build-Finance-Operate-Transfer): Most comprehensive — private party handles everything from design to operation.
-Used extensively in NHAI highway projects.
-(4) HAM (Hybrid Annuity Model): Introduced in 2015 for highways.
-Government pays 40% of project cost during construction (in 5 instalments linked to milestones).
-Remaining 60% raised by private developer.
+PPP is a long-term contractual arrangement between government and a private entity for public infrastructure or services, where the private partner bears significant risk and management responsibility.
+The private side brings capital, technology, and operational efficiency; government provides the enabling framework, regulation, and sometimes financial support.
+PPP models in India: (1) BOT (Build-Operate-Transfer) — private entity builds, operates for 20-30 years, transfers back.
+Two variants: BOT-Toll (developer collects tolls, bears revenue risk) and BOT-Annuity (government pays fixed annual amounts, bears revenue risk).
+(2) BOOT (Build-Own-Operate-Transfer) — like BOT but developer owns the asset during concession.
+(3) DBFOT (Design-Build-Finance-Operate-Transfer) — developer handles everything from design to operation.
+Used extensively for NHAI highways.
+(4) HAM (Hybrid Annuity Model, 2015) — government pays 40% during construction (5 milestone-linked instalments).
+Developer raises 60%.
 Government pays annuity (with interest on private investment) over 15 years.
-Reduced financial risk for developers while ensuring skin-in-the-game.
-HAM has become the dominant highway PPP model.
-(5) TOT (Toll-Operate-Transfer): Government auctions toll collection rights on already-built highways to private firms for 30 years.
-NHAI has bundled highways into TOT packages — 3 bundles auctioned raising Rs 36,000+ crore.
-(6) O&M (Operation & Maintenance): Private entity only operates/maintains government-built infrastructure.
-Lower risk model.
+Reduced financial risk while keeping developer skin-in-the-game.
+HAM has become the dominant highway model.
+(5) TOT (Toll-Operate-Transfer) — government auctions toll collection rights on already-built highways for 30 years.
+NHAI has raised Rs 36,000+ crore through 3 TOT bundles.
+(6) O&M (Operation & Maintenance) — private entity only operates/maintains government-built infrastructure.
+Lowest risk model.

 VGF & Financial Framework

-Viability Gap Funding (VGF): Government grant to make economically justified but financially unviable PPP projects bankable.
-VGF scheme (2006, revised 2020): Grant up to 30% of Total Project Cost (TPC) from Centre.
-Additional 30% can be provided by the sponsoring Ministry/State Government/statutory entity.
-Total VGF can be up to 60% of TPC.
-Eligible sectors: Roads, railways, ports, airports, power, urban infrastructure (water supply, sewerage, solid waste), tourism, education, healthcare.
-VGF is released in proportion to private equity contribution during construction.
-Approval: Projects up to Rs 200 crore — Empowered Institution (EI) under DEA.
-Projects above Rs 200 crore — Empowered Committee (EC) chaired by DEA Secretary.
-The VGF scheme was revamped in 2023 to cover social infrastructure: Schools and hospitals built under PPP can receive VGF up to 30% from Centre + revenue support through annuity for first 5 years.
-Infrastructure Finance: (1) IIFCL (India Infrastructure Finance Company Limited): Government-owned company providing long-term debt for infrastructure PPPs.
-Takeout financing — refinances banks' exposure to infrastructure projects after construction phase.
-IIFCL corpus: Rs 30,000+ crore.
-(2) NaBFID: New DFI specifically for long-term infrastructure financing (discussed in NABARD-SIDBI topic).
-(3) InvITs (Infrastructure Investment Trusts): SEBI-regulated trusts that own and operate infrastructure assets — highways, power transmission lines, telecom towers.
+VGF (Viability Gap Funding): government grant to make economically justified but financially unviable PPPs bankable.
+VGF scheme (2006, revised 2020): up to 30% of Total Project Cost from Centre, additional 30% from sponsoring Ministry/State/entity — total up to 60%.
+Eligible sectors: roads, railways, ports, airports, power, urban infrastructure, tourism, education, healthcare.
+VGF releases proportional to private equity during construction.
+Approval: projects up to Rs 200 crore by Empowered Institution (DEA); above Rs 200 crore by Empowered Committee (DEA Secretary chairs).
+The 2023 revamp added social infrastructure: PPP schools and hospitals can receive 30% VGF + revenue support through annuity for 5 years.
+Infrastructure finance: (1) IIFCL (India Infrastructure Finance Company) — GoI-owned, provides long-term debt and takeout financing for PPPs.
+Corpus: Rs 30,000+ crore.
+(2) NaBFID — new DFI for long-term infra financing.
+(3) InvITs (Infrastructure Investment Trusts) — SEBI-regulated trusts owning and operating infrastructure (highways, power lines, telecom towers).
 IndiGrid, IRB InvIT, PowerGrid InvIT are major examples.
-InvITs allow investors to invest in infrastructure assets and receive regular income (similar to REITs for real estate).
-(4) India Infrastructure Project Development Fund: Supports project preparation, DPR preparation, and feasibility studies.
+Investors receive regular income (similar to REITs for real estate).
+(4) India Infrastructure Project Development Fund — supports DPR preparation and feasibility studies.

 PPP in Roads & Highways

-The highway sector has been India's most successful PPP story.
-NHAI (National Highways Authority of India) has been the primary implementing agency.
-Evolution: Phase 1 (1995-2005): Early BOT projects — Jaipur-Kishangarh, Mumbai-Pune Expressway.
-Limited private interest due to high risk perception.
-Phase 2 (2005-2012): Massive scaling under NHDP (National Highway Development Programme).
+The highway sector is India's most successful PPP story.
+NHAI is the primary implementing agency.
+Evolution: Phase 1 (1995-2005) — early BOT projects (Jaipur-Kishangarh, Mumbai-Pune Expressway).
+Limited private interest.
+Phase 2 (2005-2012) — massive scaling under NHDP.
 BOT-Toll dominated.
-Over 200 BOT projects awarded.
-India became the world's second-largest PPP market for roads.
-Problems emerged: aggressive bidding (companies overbid on expected toll revenue), land acquisition delays (projects stuck for years), environmental clearance issues, and the 2008 global financial crisis dried up project financing.
-Phase 3 (2013-2015): BOT-Toll collapsed — 60+ highway projects became stressed.
-Banks accumulated NPAs from road projects.
-Government shifted to EPC (Engineering-Procurement-Construction) model — government funds 100%, no private risk.
-This increased construction pace but removed private efficiency incentive.
-Phase 4 (2015-present): HAM model introduced — balanced risk sharing.
+200+ BOT projects.
+India became world's 2nd largest road PPP market.
+Problems: aggressive overbidding on toll revenue, land acquisition delays, environmental clearance issues, 2008 GFC dried up financing.
+Phase 3 (2013-2015) — BOT-Toll collapsed with 60+ stressed projects.
+Bank NPAs surged.
+Government shifted to EPC (Engineering-Procurement-Construction) — 100% government-funded, faster construction but no private efficiency incentive.
+Phase 4 (2015-present) — HAM introduced with balanced risk sharing.
 Government pays 40% during construction + annuity for 15 years.
-Developers bid on lowest annuity amount.
-HAM has become the preferred model — about 50% of new NHAI projects are HAM, 30% EPC, 20% BOT-Toll.
-Bharatmala Pariyojana (2017): Rs 5.35 lakh crore programme for 34,800 km of national highways.
-Economic corridors, inter-corridors, feeder routes.
-Mix of EPC, HAM, and BOT.
-Total NH construction: India built 10,457 km of national highways in FY24 (28.6 km/day — record).
+Developers bid on lowest annuity.
+About 50% of new NHAI projects are HAM, 30% EPC, 20% BOT-Toll.
+Bharatmala Pariyojana (2017): Rs 5.35 lakh crore for 34,800 km — economic corridors, inter-corridors, feeder routes.
+Mix of EPC, HAM, BOT.
+India built 10,457 km of national highways in FY24 (28.6 km/day — record).
 Total NH network: 1,46,145 km.
-PPP contribution: About 15,000 km of national highways built through PPP since 1995.
+PPP contribution: about 15,000 km built through PPP since 1995.

 PPP in Airports, Ports & Railways

-Airports: India's airport PPP programme has been highly successful.
-(1) Greenfield airports: Hyderabad (GMR, 2008), Bangalore (BIAL — Fairfax/Siemens, 2008), Mopa-Goa (GMR, 2022), Navi Mumbai (under construction — Adani/CIDCO), Jewar-Noida (under construction — Zurich Airport/Yamuna International).
-(2) Brownfield PPP: Delhi IGI (GMR — 30-year concession from 2006, revenue sharing with AAI), Mumbai CSIA (Adani — 50-year concession from 2006, initially GVK).
-(3) AAI airport leasing: 6 airports leased to Adani Group in 2019 (Jaipur, Guwahati, Lucknow, Ahmedabad, Mangaluru, Thiruvananthapuram) for 50 years through competitive bidding.
-Revenue sharing: Operator pays per-passenger fee to AAI.
-India has 153 operational airports/heliports (2024).
+Airports: India's airport PPP has been highly successful.
+Greenfield: Hyderabad (GMR, 2008), Bangalore (BIAL, 2008), Mopa-Goa (GMR, 2022), Navi Mumbai (Adani/CIDCO, under construction), Jewar-Noida (Zurich Airport, under construction).
+Brownfield: Delhi IGI (GMR, 30-year concession), Mumbai CSIA (Adani, 50 years).
+AAI leasing: 6 airports leased to Adani (2019) for 50 years — Jaipur, Guwahati, Lucknow, Ahmedabad, Mangaluru, Thiruvananthapuram.
+Revenue sharing via per-passenger fee.
+153 operational airports (2024).
 Passenger traffic: 37.6 crore (FY24).
-Ports: Major ports (under Central Government) have adopted the Landlord Model since 2021 under Major Port Authorities Act 2021 — port authority manages land and regulation while private operators build and operate terminals.
-PPP terminals at major ports: Jawaharlal Nehru Port (DP World terminal), Visakhapatnam, Chennai, Mundra (Adani — India's largest private port).
-Total port capacity: 2,600+ MTPA.
-Private ports handle 47% of India's cargo.
-Sagarmala Programme (2015): Rs 8.5 lakh crore investment for port modernisation, coastal shipping, port-led industrialisation.
-Railways: PPP adoption has been slower due to monopoly structure and social obligations.
-Recent initiatives: (1) Private train operations — IRCTC Tejas Express.
-(2) Station redevelopment — PPP model for 123 railway stations (Habibganj/Rani Kamlapati was first).
-(3) Dedicated Freight Corridors — partly PPP.
-(4) Vande Bharat trains — manufacturing with private partners.
-(5) Rail Vikas Nigam Ltd (RVNL) manages project execution.
+Ports: major ports adopted the Landlord Model under Major Port Authorities Act 2021 — authority manages land/regulation while private operators build and operate terminals.
+PPP terminals at JNPT (DP World), Visakhapatnam, Chennai, Mundra (Adani — India's largest private port).
+Total capacity: 2,600+ MTPA.
+Private ports handle 47% of cargo.
+Sagarmala (2015): Rs 8.5 lakh crore for port modernisation and coastal shipping.
+Railways: PPP adoption is slower due to monopoly structure and social obligations.
+Initiatives: IRCTC Tejas Express, station redevelopment (123 stations — Habibganj/Rani Kamlapati was first), Dedicated Freight Corridors (partly PPP), Vande Bharat manufacturing with private partners.

 PPP Challenges & Renegotiation